Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- MaximizingDistributiongroup scores (will be provided by the Council)
+- Maximizing Distribution group scores (will be provided by the Council)
 - Preparing reports
 - Moderatingthe #distributors channel.
 - Updating DWG Notion page